Salmon Meunière

 Instructions

-Remove the salmon from the skillet and allow it to rest while you prepare the sauce.
+- Remove the salmon from the skillet and allow it to rest while you prepare the buttery pan sauce.

-Serve your browned butter sauce over the top of the cooked salmon, garnished with additional lemon slices and/or fresh herbs.
+- Serve your browned butter sauce over the top of the cooked salmon, garnished with additional lemon slices or a little lemon juice, and fresh herbs like chives.For extra flavor and crunch, sprinkle flaked sea salt over the top.

 - Easy Salmon Quiche with Spinach